 Just in case you’re looking for a little reading material, I highly recommend all three of these books, especially if you’re just beginning to move into manual photography.
 The Digital Photography Book by Scott Kelby is not a technical book by any means, but more of a here’s-what-you-should-do-in-this-type-of-situation book.
 Very easy to read and understand.
 The Photographer’s Eye by Michael Freeman is without a doubt the prettiest book I own.
 This one is all about teaching composition and taking creative photos.
 And finally, Understanding Exposure by Bryan Peterson – my favorite of the three.
 Teaches exactly what the title states.
 I’m already looking at more of his books just because I’m learning so much.

-I started with a Canon Rebel T3i/600D, but that particular model has since been improved upon a good deal.
-The current model is the Canon EOS Rebel T5i.
+I started with a Canon Rebel T3i, but that particular model has since been improved upon a good deal.
+The current model is the Canon EOS Rebel T7i.
 As far as beginner DSLRs go, this series is a really good one, especially if you’re not sure you want to jump right into using full frame.

-When purchased as a package deal, the T5i comes with the Canon EF-S 18-55mm f/3.5-5.6 lens.
+When purchased as a package deal, the T7i comes with the Canon EF-S 18-55mm f/3.5-5.6 IS II lens.
 Kit lenses are not always the best lenses, but they’re enough to get you started.
-The price of upgrading to a package deal vs body only is not really that much different (and exactly the same if you purchase on Amazon), so in my opinion it’s worth it.
+The price of upgrading to the package deal vs body only is not really that much different, so in my opinion it’s worth it.
 Use the kit lens for a few months while you start figuring out the kind of shots you like to take the most and then you can think about purchasing other lenses.